neondatabase/website/content/docs/connect/cold-starts.md

 connectWithRetry();
 ```

-In the example above, the `operation.attempt` function executes the connection logic.
+In this example, the `operation.attempt` function executes the connection logic.
 If the connection fails (i.e., `client.connect()` throws an error), the error is passed to `operation.retry(err)`.
 If there are retries left, the retry function schedules another attempt with an exponentially increasing delay.
 Otherwise, the error is logged to the console.

 <Admonition type="note">
 The example above is a simplification.
 In a production application, you might want to be more sophisticated, e.g., by initially trying to reconnect quickly in case the problem was a transient network issue, then fall back to slower retries if the problem persists.
 This could be achieved by using the `factor` option in the `retry` library, or by implementing your own backoff logic.